Ashwi07/DotProduct-Task-Frontend/README.md

 User can add their budget plan for this month in the budgets tab.
 Budgets are based on the expense categories.
 Each category can have one value per month.
 Each budget log has budget category, amount and description where description is optional.
 User can add the transactions done in this month which are categorised by Salary, Expense and Savings each having their own sub categories as configured in global settings.
-Each transaction log will have transaction name, category, sub category, amount and transaction date.
+Uniqueness check for name of gloabl settings and budget is only considered for non soft deleted data Each transaction log will have transaction name, category, sub category, amount and transaction date.
 Description is optional.
-Their is a search box that search values case insensitie in transaction name and transaction description.
+Their is a search box that search values case insensitive in transaction name and transaction description.
 Transactions will also have a month selector at the top to display current months transaction.
 This can be changed as needed.
 Transactions table have an option to sort by transaction date or transaction amount.
 Only one sort order is applied at a time.